Have You Met Rutgers-Newark?

 Fischer currently is writing a book on the impact of climate change on democratic governance.
 He is also co-editor of the journal Critical Policy Studies, published by Routledge ( http://www.tandf.co.uk/journals/journal.asp?issn=1946-0171&linktype=145).

 In addition, Fischer is co-organizer of the APSA Conference Group on Critical Policy Studies, a member of the Advisory Committee of the European Consortium of Political Research’s Standing Committee on Theoretical Perspectives in Policy Analysis, and a member of the Advisor Council of the Interpretive Policy Analysis Conference Group.

-Currently on sabbatical, Fischer is a visiting guest professor in the Law School of the University of Nagoya in Japan.
-While in Asia he also recently delivered the keynote address at the Annual Congress of the Asian Political and International Sutdies Association.
+Fischer was a visiting guest professor in the Law School of the University of Nagoya in Japan.
+While in Asia he also delivered the keynote address at the Annual Congress of the Asian Political and International Sutdies Association.